cuny-sps-msda-data622-2017fall/homework-2-jelikish/ReadMe.md

 - <b> score_model.py </b> (2 points)

 When this is called using <i> python score_model.py </i> in the command line, this will ingest the .pkl random forest file and apply the model to the locally saved scoring dataset csv.
 There must be data check steps and clear commenting for each step inside the .py file.
-The output for running this file is a csv file with the predicted score, as well as a png or text file output that contains the model accuracy report.
+The output for running this file is a csv file with the predicted score, as well as a png or text file output that contains the model accuracy report (e.g. sklearn's classification report or any other way of model evaluation).

 ### Critical Thinking (2 points total)